auxoncorp/modality-tracing-rs/tracing-modality/README.md

 ### Fields

-All fields are mapped as is to `event.payload.*`, except fields prefixed with `modality.` which are mapped to `event.*` and will overwrite any any default values set by metadata, if present.
+All fields are mapped directly as is to `event.*`, fields manually set will overwrite any any default values set by metadata, if present.

 # License